altocodenl/cell/vibey.md

 Goal: be able to build vibey with vibey itself.

 Hi!
 I'm building vibey.
 See please vibey.md, then vibey-server.js and vibey-client.js.
+Pupeteer is installed globally.

-These are the flows I want to achieve now:
+These are the flows I want to achieve now.
+Please test them with pupeteer.

 Flow #1:

 - I go to localhost:3001
+- I appear on the projects tab.
+- I create a new project.
 - I appear on the Docs tab
 - I go to the dialogs tab
 - I open a new dialog, entering its name